der-On/X-Plane-Flight-Planner/README.md

 If you haven't done so before you now need to import the apt nav data, you've downloaded before.
 To do so open up: http://localhost:3000/import and then choose wich data to import from the list.
 You have to import one after another.
 When importing wait a couple of seconds or maybe minutes depending on the speed of your computer.
 It now processes the corresponding apt_nav/*.dat file and imports every airport/navaid or fix found within into the mongoDB.
-When done, it should display the number of imported airports.
 When done you'll see a list of all imported data.

 To shutdown the server simply hit CTRL-C or on mac Apple-C within the console you've used to start the server.